Postmeasurement information and nonlocality of quantum state discrimination: Abstract

 \section{Abstract}

-In quantum state discrimination, nonlocality arises when the optimal state discrimination cannot be realized by local operations and classical communication.
-Recently, it has been found that the postmeasurement information about the subensemble containing the prepared state can annihilate or create nonlocality in quantum state discrimination.
-Here, we show that annihilation or creation of nonlocality in quantum state discrimination can depend on the choice of subensembles provided by postmeasurement information.
-We establish sufficient conditions that annihilating or creating nonlocality depends on the choice of subensembles provided by postmeasurement information.
-We further provide bipartite quantum state ensembles satisfying these conditions to illustrate our results.
+In quantum state discrimination, nonlocality arises when optimal discrimination cannot be achieved using only local operations and classical communication.
+It has recently been shown that postmeasurement information identifying the subensemble containing the prepared state can either annihilate or create such nonlocality.
+Here, we demonstrate that these effects can depend critically on how the original ensemble is partitioned into subensembles.
+We derive sufficient conditions under which different ensemble partitions lead to the annihilation or creation of nonlocality upon the revelation of postmeasurement information.
+We further construct explicit bipartite quantum state ensembles satisfying these conditions, thereby illustrating the partition-dependent nature of nonlocality in quantum state discrimination.